-In p.278 of the Stata version 15 manual entry for [G2] graph twoway line, we are presented with ill-fated advice for creating, what is claimed to be “an informative and visually pleasing graph”.
+I am prompted to this analysis of US life expectancy for males, by reading the Stata version 15 manual entry for [G2] graph twoway line (p.278).
+In this manual entry, we are given some ill-fated advice for creating, what is claimed to be “an informative and visually pleasing graph”.
 Here is that graph:

 The graph satisfies the qualities of accuracy and completeness but fails in all other qualities for data graphing: relevance, consistency, efficiency, complexity and design.
 The visual prominence of the data is very low by comparison to the visual prominence of supportive identifying information.
 The data-to-ink ratio is very low indeed.

-The graph objective is to report the time evolution of US life expectancy for black and white males, and their difference as it appears to decline over time.
-In the graph above, the linear fit is quite misleading as it suggests the eventual elimination of difference in life expectancy between white and black males within a few years.
+The graph objective is to report the time evolution of US life expectancy for black and white males, up to date.
+In the graph above, the linear fit on the difference in life expectancy is quite misleading as it suggests elimination and eventual reversal of the difference in life expectancy between white and black males.

 The data used in the Stata manual is sourced from the National Vital Statistics, Vol.50, No.6.
 I update this data using the latest 2018 National Vital Statistics Reports Vol.67, No.5, Table 4.
 I revise the 2006-2013 estimates of life expectancy as per the latest report due to a change in methodology and include updates up to 2016.